chenyingshu/google_3dtile_collection/README.md

    - For Windows, select "Use files in current directory (create when necessary)"
    - For Linux/Ubuntu, select "Use files in original location (create when necessary)"
        - There appears duplicate naming in unpacking issue in Linux Blender:
+4. Select necessary tile meshes.
+5. [OPTIONAL] Recommended for some renderer that supports only one mesh.
+   - Press "Ctrl+J" to merge tile meshes into one.
+   - If needed you can rescale the mesh with 0.1 ratio to scale down model size.
-4. Select necessary tile meshes, _Main Menu > File > Export > Waterfront (.obj)_, in popup-window check _Limit to Selected Only_.
+7. _Main Menu > File > Export > Waterfront (.obj)_, in popup-window check _Limit to Selected Only_.
-5. Click `Export Waterfront OBJ` to export textured obj file.
+8. Click `Export Waterfront OBJ` to export textured obj file.

 ### Merge Multi-Texture into One
 #### STEP 4 - Pack Textures into One